jarriagadat/jarriagadat/README.md

 ### Hola 👋
 - 🔭 I’m currently working on a Master's Degree in Earthquake Engineering.
 - 📣 My personal website is https://jarriagadat.github.io/
-- 💻 Part of the Civil Engineering Open Source Community at CIVILS.AI  https://civils.ai/
+- 💻 Member of the Civil Engineering Open Source Community at CIVILS.AI  https://civils.ai/

 ### Work
 - 🧪 Soil Mechanics Lab at the School of Civil Engineering, UV.